LinoyPeer/FinalProjectServerSide/docs/API.md

   - `comments`: string
 - **Response:**
   - Returns an array of comments .
-- **postStatus**
-Adds a new comment to the specified post.
-Each comment is added as a string within an array of comments for the post.

 - **Request Parameters**
 - `id` (String): Unique identifier of the post to which the comment will be added.